henriksommerfeld/blog-hugo/content/article/2020-06-12-hugo-pipeline-intro/index.md

 title: Hugo Pipeline Series – Intro
 url: /hugo-pipeline-series-intro
 date: 2020-06-14T22:11:00+02:00
-description: In this post(s) I'll describe how I created my personal blog with a fair amout of work to achieve simplicity.
+description: In this post(s) I'll describe how I created my personal blog with a fair amount of work to achieve simplicity.
-summary: In this post(s) I'll describe how I created my personal blog with a fair amout of work to achieve simplicity.
+summary: In this post(s) I'll describe how I created my personal blog with a fair amount of work to achieve simplicity.
 tags: [Hugo]
 categories: [Coding]
 ogimage: quinten-de-graaf-L4gN0aeaPY4-unsplash.jpg